Consensus Layer

 Possible attacks:

-51% Attack: Attacker with 51% stake/hash power can reorg chain and censor transactions.
+51% Attack: An attacker with 51% of the stake or hash power can reorganize the chain and censor transactions.

-Sybil Attack: Creating many fake identities to control consensus.
-PoW resists (cost).
-PoS vulnerable without identity systems.
+Sybil Attack: This involves creating many fake identities to control consensus.
+PoW resists this due to cost, while PoS can be vulnerable without identity systems.

-Distributed Denial of Service: Flooding network preventing consensus.
+Distributed Denial of Service: This involves flooding the network to prevent consensus.

 Career Opportunities